Items filtered by date: January 2024

 Heel pain should be treated as soon as possible for immediate results.
 Keeping your feet in a stress-free environment will help.
 If you suffer from Achilles tendonitis or plantar fasciitis, applying ice will reduce the swelling.
 Stretching before an exercise like running will help the muscles.
 Using all these tips will help make heel pain a condition of the past.

-If you have any questions please contact our offices located in Rockwall, Greenville, Dallas, and Sachse, TX .
+If you have any questions please contact our offices located in Rockwall, Greenville, Dallas, Sachse, and Lewisville, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Read more about Heel Pain